 – Many thanks to Oscar Beijbom for this guest posting as well as significant technological contributions to the analysis and understanding of coral reefs.
 You can find Dr. Beijbom on GitHub, or see more of his projects and publications here.
 You can also find a series of video tutorials on using CoralNet (featuring the original Alpha interface) on CoralNet’s vimeo channel, and technical details about the new Beta version in the release notes.

-Temperature is a critical environmental parameter that has massive relevance in describing where coral reefs occur and growing direct and indirect threats to their existence.
+Temperature is a critical environmental parameter that has profound relevance in describing where coral reefs do and do not occur, and growing direct and indirect threats to their existence.

-Here are some powerful visualizations of global temperature data you may find useful or want to replicate for local temperature datasets.
+Here are some powerful visualizations of global temperature data you may find useful or want to replicate for local or global temperature datasets, or use for education and outreach about climate change.

 The climate spirals page of Hawkins’ Climate Lab Book features global temperature change updates, as well as atmospheric CO2 and arctic sea ice volume animations.
 His small multiples assembly of global temperatures by decade is very useful, and could be used to describe environmental changes on a regional map scale as well.